Historia Mundum

 • He increased taxes in order to finance private wars.

-• He intimidated congressmen and acted with total disregard to their power.
+• He intimidated members of Parliament and acted with total disregard for their authority.

 • He treated Scotland with indifference, because the Puritan Scots were radicals, and viewed the King’s Church unfavorably.

-The standoff between the King and the Parliament led to the passing of the Petition of Right (1628), in which parliamentarians reinforced that people had certain rights that must not be impinged on by the monarch.
-He was forbidden to levy duties without legislative consent, to detain people without a cause, and to billet soldiers in people’s homes without the owner’s authorization.
+The standoff between the King and Parliament led to the Petition of Right (1628), in which parliamentarians reaffirmed that the monarch could not violate certain rights.
+He was forbidden to levy taxes without legislative consent, detain people without cause, or billet soldiers in private homes without the owner’s authorization.

 • Royalists: They supported the King and the Anglican Church, and their forces usually rode horses.
 Because of this and because of their attire, they were pejoratively named “Cavaliers” by their opponents.

-• Parliamentarians: They supported the Parliament and mostly supported the formation of a constitutional monarchy in England, what made them get the endorsement of the Puritans.
-Because they had short hair that was cut close to their heads, they became derisively known as the “Roundheads”.
+• Parliamentarians: They supported Parliament and usually favored a constitutional monarchy in England, which brought them Puritan support.
+Because they wore their hair cropped close to the head, they became derisively known as the “Roundheads”.

-A minority wing of the Parliamentarians, called the Independent Puritans, did not approve of keeping Charles I in power, even if his powers were to be constrained by a constitution, and they upheld freedom of religion for all faiths.
-They were led by Oliver Cromwell, a politician and a soldier that had had an undistinguished career thus far.
-Yet the tide was turning in their favor, because the first centrally-funded and professional military force in England was theirs: the New Model Army.
-Cromwell’s troops had adequate equipment and operated wherever they were needed — because of this, they won the conflict.
+A minority wing of the Parliamentarians, called the Independent Puritans, rejected keeping Charles I in power even under a constitution and upheld freedom of religion for all faiths.
+They were led by Oliver Cromwell, a politician and soldier who had had an undistinguished career until then.
+The tide turned in their favor because they controlled England’s first centrally funded professional military force: the New Model Army.
+Cromwell’s troops had adequate equipment and operated wherever they were needed, which helped them win the conflict.

 A portrait of a man with a solemn expression, featuring a 17th-century hairstyle with shoulder-length curls parting in the middle.
 He has a prominent nose, a small mouth, and wears a plain white collar over a dark, armoured outfit with a rounded shoulder plate reflecting light, indicating a metallic surface.
 The background is plain and dark, focusing attention on the subject.
 The painting style is realistic with fine details, particularly on the facial features and the texture of the armour.